daxeh/brucesays-chucksays/README.md

 ---

-To remove volume and containers.
+To remove mounted volumes and containers.

 ```
 make stop